Manoj51573/functionapp-bicep/docs/Integration Catalogue/Bunnings Sales Out Integration.md

 N5 | SI File Server | This acts as the persistent storage for Dulux where the raw files received from Bunnings SFTP are stored.
 N6 | Azure Data Lake Storage| Incoming files from bunnings are also pushed to this storage by another logic app workflow(see N1).
 These files are then picked up by data pipelines that pushes the data to the Curated layer/in synapse views.
 N7 | Bunnings SFTP Server | This is the source system that publishes the sale reports in an SFTP location path.
 This server is operated by Bunnings and only vetted systems are granted access to it.
+N8 | SAP BW | SAP Business Warehouse system where sales files from bunnings will need to dropped followed by execution of a SAP BW process.
+N9 | Control Database | This is a azure Sql database that contains processing status of different jobs that are managed by data pipelines
+N10| SAP CI | Hosts Integration process that pulls files from bunnings SFTP server and put those in the SI file server via SFTP

 <br>